kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 From the job separate_events.py, pull the code and modify it to work with jupyter notebook.
 Note that code written for batch jobs has to be modified to work with jupyter notebook with pyspark kernel.

-#### For week 12
+#### After week 12's synch

 Modify the flask server to add metadata to your events.
-The filtered_write.py job should now filter out the other schemas so it will not dump core and give a stack trace.
+The filtered_writes.py job should now filter out the other schemas so it will not dump core and give a stack trace.

 In your markdown cell of linux commands, add the commands:
 * individual apache bench commands
 * be sure and add apache bench commands for the new events that you added

-From the job filtered_write.py, pull and modify the code to write the data frames out to parquet format.
+From the job filtered_writes.py, pull and modify the code to write the data frames out to parquet format.

 From the pyspark code, pull the code to read a parquet file, register as a temp table, perform some basic sql, and convert to Pandas.

 The project asks you to perform some basic analytics.
 The analytics is very basic.
 You need to formulate a couple of very simple business questions and use sql against the data frames to answer the questions.

-#### For week 13
+#### For week 13's synch

 In your markdown cell of linux commands, add the command:
 * infinite loop to run the apache bench command